redwoodjs/redwoodjs-com-archive/docs/services.md

 #### Absence

-Requires that a field NOT be present, meaning it must be `null` and `undefined`.
+Requires that a field NOT be present, meaning it must be `null` or `undefined`.
 Opposite of the [presence](#presence) validator.

 ```javascript